 The Emotional PPE Project functions as a directory only.
 We do not collect any personal data on you whatsoever.
 If you contact a mental health practitioner, you choose what you want to share with them, but The Emotional PPE Project has no access to what you discuss.

 If your state has no practitioners listed, that means that we don’t currently have anyone in our database that is licensed to see clients in your state.
-We recommend you similar pro bono services such as Project Parachute or Crisis Text Line.
+We recommend you similar pro bono services such as Therapy Aid Coalition or Crisis Text Line.
 Note, however, that our directory is growing every day, and if you check back at a later time, you may be able to find a practitioner who is licensed in your state.

 It is up to you to decide if you want to provide services to the person that contacts you.
-We have intentionally left the definition of healthcare worker vague, as the mental health impact of COVID-19 is not limited to any particular profession or population.
+We have intentionally left the definition of healthcare worker vague, as the need for mental health services is not limited to any particular profession or population.